Asmoderius/Hexagonal-Voxel-Engine/README.md

 # Hexagonal-Voxel-Engine
 Hexagonal Voxel Engine made in Unity3D.
-Currently not developing on this project, but I will return.
+Currently not developing on this project, but I will return and continue development in the near future.